 Rivers’ Blueberries Farm

 3430 Rimer Rd, Concord

 No website or Facebook for this one, but it’s included because of its excellent reputation and because it’s so close to Charlotte.
 Here’s an unofficial Facebook page.

 Family activities all year.
 Hayrides, pumpkin patch, bonfires, summer camps, community gardens

 4701 Hartis Road Indian Trail

 USDA Certified organic farm.
-Strawberries in the spring.
 Family activities all year.